 1| Watch the sunset at Huntington Beach Pier.

 A trip to Orange County is not complete without watching the sun go down behind the pier at Huntington Beach.
-Known as Surf City, USA, locals frequent this beach not only to surf, but also to capture the sunset.
+Known as Surf City, USA, locals frequent this beach not only to surf but also to capture the sunset.
+Of all the classic local things to do in Orange County, this is a top one!
 This iconic pier is sure to create a picture-perfect memory of your time in the OC.

 Not many people may know that there are beaches in Orange County with fantastic tide pools!
 Here is a list of beaches with tide pools worth visiting (with the city location in parentheses because the whole beach thing can get confusing):